kissmetrics/km-support/_posts/2014-04-24-recurring-json-import.md

 layout: post
 title: Recurring JSON Import
 categories: [integrations, json-import]
-summary: Import data every hour by linking KISSmetrics with an Amazon S3 bucket containing multiple `.json` files.
+summary: Import data every hour by linking Kissmetrics with an Amazon S3 bucket containing multiple `.json` files.
 ---
 * Table of Contents
 {:toc}
 * * *

-This guide explains how to create an Amazon Web Services S3 bucket, name your JSON files, and point your KISSmetrics account to the appropriate bucket.
+This guide explains how to create an Amazon Web Services S3 bucket, name your JSON files, and point your Kissmetrics account to the appropriate bucket.

 # Creating an S3 Bucket